 Silver does have helpful uses.
-For example, silver nitrate was used for many years as drops in newborns' eyes to prevent blindness caused by gonorrhea, and it is also used in salves for burn victims.
+For example, silver nitrate was used for many years as drops in newborns' eyes to prevent blindness caused by gonorrhea, and is also used in salves for burn victims.
 Some water treatment methods (including water filters) also use a form of silver to kill bacteria.
+More information on the health effects from exposure to silver is presented in Chapter 2.
+More information on the helpful uses of silver is presented in Chapter 4.

-1.4 WHAT LEVELS OF EXPOSURE HAVE RESULTED IN HARMFUL HEALTH EFFECTS?
+1.5 WHAT LEVELS OF EXPOSURE HAVE RESULTED IN HARMFUL HEALTH EFFECTS?

 Reports of cases of argyria suggest that gram amounts of a silver compound taken in medication in small doses over several months may cause argyria in some humans.
 People who work in factories that manufacture silver compounds can also breathe in the compounds.
 In the past, some of these workers have become argyric.
 However, the level of silver in the air and the length of exposure that caused argyria in these workers is not known.
 It is also not known what level of silver causes breathing problems, lung and throat irritation, or stomach pain in people.

-Studies in rats show that drinking water containing very large amounts of silver (2,589 parts of silver per million parts of water, or about 2.6 grams per liter) is likely to be life-threatening.
+Studies in rats show that drinking water containing very large amounts of silver (2589 parts of silver per million parts of water, or about 2.6 grams per liter) is likely to be life-threatening.

 There is very little information about health effects following skin contact with silver compounds.
 Argyria that covers the entire body is not seen following skin contact with silver compounds, although the skin may change color where it touches the silver.
 However, many people who have used skin creams containing silver compounds such as silver nitrate and silver sulphadiazine have not reported health problems from the silver in the medicine.
-In one animal study, a strong solution of silver nitrate (81 milligrams silver nitrate per liter of water) applied to the skin of guinea pigs for 28 days did not cause the animals to die; however, it did cause the guinea pigs to stop gaining weight normally.
+In one animal study, a strong solution of silver nitrate (about 41 grams of silver nitrate per liter of water which is equal to 41 parts of silver nitrate per thousand parts of water) applied to the skin of guinea pigs for 28 days did not cause the animals to die; however, it did cause the guinea pigs to stop gaining weight normally.
 It is not known if this would happen to people if they were exposed the same way.